edper/getting-cleaning-data-final-project/README.md

     [5] "angle(Y,gravityMean)"
     [6] "angle(Z,gravityMean)"

-This is now completes task number four (4) which again to *appropriately labels the data set with descriptive variable names*.
+This now completes task number four (4) which again to *appropriately labels the data set with descriptive variable names*.

 Next task would be task number (3) which is to *use descriptive activity names to name the activities in the data set*.
-In order to do that we need to read in the **activity labels** file.
+In order to do that we need to read in the **activity labels** file first which contains the activity description (e.g. WALKING, SITTING, STANDING etc) for the experiment.

 ```{r}
  activity_labels <- read.table("data/UCI HAR Dataset/activity_labels.txt")